 The fence support and the fence are held off the table with a nylon-support Allen screw.
 This screw ensures that the fence and the fence support do not damage the table.
-The screw is adjustable to compensate for ware.
-Note.
-The fence clamp screw is shown removed.
+The screw is adjustable to compensate for wear.